Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among qualifying batters, he ranks 25th in batting average, while his on-base percentage ranks 49th and he is 19th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 20th in the league in slugging.

-- In 38.1% of his games this season, Riley has picked up at least one RBI.
-In 21 of those games (16.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 37.8% of his games this year, Riley has had at least one RBI.
+He's picked up more than one in 16.5% and driven in three or more of his team's runs in six contests.

+- He has scored in 65 of 127 games this season, and more than once 21 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.